nolanlawson/css-talk-2022/markdown.md

 Conceptually, this is what style calculation is: it's giving us the same page we would have had if we had used inline styles.

+It's also computing the `em`s, `rem`s, etc. and turning them into `px`s, but this has less of an impact on perf in my experience.

 ---

+exclude: true

 # Inline styles == no style cost?